Home

 Ray-Triangle Intersection: Geometric Solution

 In the previous paragraphs, we learned how to calculate a plane's normal.
-Next, we need to find out the position of point P (for some illustrations, we also used Phit), the point where the ray intersects the plane.
+Next, we need to determine the position of point \(P\) (in some illustrations, we also used "Phit"), the point where the ray intersects the plane.

 Step 1: Finding P

-We know that P is somewhere on the ray defined by its origin \(O\) and its direction \(R\).
-We used \(D\) in the previous lesson, but we will use the term \(R\) in this lesson to avoid confusion with the term \(D\) from the plane equation.
-The ray parametric equation is (equation 1):
+We know that \(P\) is somewhere on the ray defined by its origin \(O\) and its direction \(R\).
+We used \(D\) in the previous lesson, but we will use \(R\) in this lesson to avoid confusion with the term \(D\) from the plane equation.
+The parametric equation of the ray is (equation 1):

-Where \(t\) is the distance from the ray origin \(O\) to P. To find P, we must find \(t\) (Figure 1).
+Where \(t\) is the distance from the ray origin \(O\) to \(P\).
+To find \(P\), we must find \(t\) (refer to Figure 1).
 What else do we know?
-We know the plane's normal, which we have already computed, and the plane equation (2), which is (check the chapter on the ray-plane intersection from the previous lesson for more information on this topic):
+We have already computed the plane's normal and the plane equation (2), which is (refer to the chapter on ray-plane intersection from the previous lesson for more details):

-We know the plane's normal and that the three triangle's vertices (V0, V1, V2) lie in the plane.
-It is, therefore, possible to compute \(D\).
-Any of the three vertices can be chosen.
-Let's choose V0:
+Knowing the plane's normal and that the triangle's vertices (V0, V1, V2) lie in the plane, it is possible to compute \(D\).
+Let's choose V0 for this purpose:

 float D = -dotProduct(N, v0);